wp-plugins/facebook-profile-theme/readme.txt

 This plugin follows the [standard WordPress installation method](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins):

-1. Upload the `fbprofile` folder to the `/wp-content/plugins/` directory
+1. Upload the `facebook-profile-theme` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Log in to the Facebook Developer application: http://www.facebook.com/developers/
 1. Create a new application, more info: http://developers.facebook.com/get_started.php